-If you’re baffled by the new off-payroll legislation, which hits the contracting world from 6th April 2020, you are not alone.
+If you’re baffled by the new off-payroll legislation, which hits the contracting world from 6th April 2021, you are not alone.
 It is highly confusing.
+The new rules were originally designed to commence in April 2020, but were deferred by one year due to the COVID-19 crisis.

 The questions we are asked most often here at ITContracting revolve around which taxes are deducted from contract income for those caught by the new rules, and how payments within the chain operate in practice.